Abhimanyu8/Keyboard-Dojo/README.md

 ### Enjoy !

-This was a simple passtime project of mine, feel free to share, modify, suggest changes, become pro at typing , have fun !
+This was a simple passtime project of mine, feel free to share, modify, suggest changes, become pro at typing and most importantly have fun !